vincentsmuda/meal/readme.md

 To start, go through the steps in the installation section then after running `$ meal init` edit the meal.json file's __components_dir__ property to point where ever you like in your project directory (maybe something like "resources/meal_templates").

-Within the templates folder, each sub folder will represent a seperate component.
+Within the templates folder, each sub folder will represent a separate component.
 Within each subfolder you will need to create three separate files:
 * markup.html
 * styles.scss
 * scripts.js